artemis-analytics/artemis/docs/artemis.md

 The Histbook project is a python implementation similar to the histogramming packages developed and used for particle physics, such as CERN HBOOK and modern-day ROOT histograms.

-Histograms provide a convenient way to validate data both visually, overlaying control histograms with the processed histograms to observe deviations, and statistically by applying chi-squared, Person's or Kolmogorov-Smirnov tests to automatically flag deviations from a control sample.
+Histograms provide a convenient way to validate data both visually and statistically.
 Histograms are easily stored in a compact, efficient manner, can be easily viewed with a variety of tools, and provide a data model from which to easily describe a dataset.
-Application of differential privacy algorithms can be applied to histograms which can serve as safe way to produce realistic synthetic data.
-The initial use case for Artemis is to monitor job statistics and to implement a simple data validation workflow for data preprocessing.
+The initial use of histograms in Artemis is to monitor job statistics and for data validation.

 **Assumption**